-Pyloric stenosis is a narrowing of the lower portion of the stomach (pylorus), the part that leads into the small intestine.
-As a result of the narrowing, food does not move easily into the intestine for digestion.
+Pyloric stenosis is a narrowing of the lower portion of the stomach (pylorus).
+This is the part that leads into the small intestine.
+When this happens, food does not move easily into the intestine.
 The treatment for pyloric stenosis is called a pyloromyotomy.
-This surgery loosens muscles that are blocking the passageway from the stomach into the intestine.
-Here’s what you need to know about home care following surgery.
+This surgery loosens muscles that block the passage from the stomach into the intestine.
+Here’s what you need to know about home care for your baby after surgery.

-Give your baby sponge baths for 2 days after the surgery.
-After that, you can give your baby baths, but be sure to keep the incision above the water.
+You can give your baby sponge baths for 2 days after the surgery.
+After that, you can give your baby baths.
+Make sure to keep the incision out of the water.

-Don’t remove the white strips (Steri-Strips) on your baby’s incision.
+Don’t remove the white sticky strips on your baby’s incision.
 Let them fall off on their own.
-If surgical glue was used, it will peel off on its own within 5 to10 days.
+If surgical glue was used, it will peel off on its own in 5-10 days.

-Don’t give your baby more than 3 ounces of formula every 3 hours for the first 3 days after discharge.
-After 3 days, gradually increase the formula.
+If you use formula, don’t give your baby more than 3 ounces every 3 hours for the first 3 days.
+After 3 days, you can slowly increase the amount.

-If instructed by your child's doctor, give your baby acetaminophen (Tylenol) for pain if needed.
-First, ask your child's doctor about what signs to watch for to know your baby is in pain.
+Talk with your child's healthcare provider about what signs to watch for to know if your baby is in pain.

-Don’t give more than 5 dosages or the maximum daily dose in any 24-hour period.
+Don’t give more than the maximum daily dose in any 24-hour period.

 Make a follow-up appointment as directed by our staff.

-Call your doctor right away if your baby has any of the following:
+Call the healthcare provider right away if your baby has any of the following:

-Redness, swelling, or smelly drainage at the incision site
+Redness, swelling, or smelly fluid at the incision site

-Vomiting more than 3 times in a row or vomiting that lasts longer than 48 hours after discharge
+Vomiting more than 3 times in a row, or vomiting that lasts more than 48 hours after discharge

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.